Dancing industry on both sides of the pond remembers ‘legendary’ Len Goodman

 “Still hard to fully process but filled with gratitude knowing I had the privilege of working beside this absolute legend.
 We will miss you dearly Len.”

-The show’s how Tyra Banks posted a black and white photo of Goodman to her Instagram story, captioning it “a legend … forever.”
+The show’s host, Tyra Banks, posted a black and white photo of Goodman to her Instagram story, captioning it “a legend … forever.”

 Professional dancer Keo Motsepe said: “Rest well Sir Len.
 You will be missed” in his own tribute.